goobta/Ergodox-EZ-Setup/README.md

 Only if you edit the Dockerfile, then you need to run a `docker-compose build`... but if you're editing the Dockerfile, then you already know that.

+*Note*: If you are on Linux, you can also run `./run.sh` which will do all of the above steps for you.
+Disregard all of the Jenkins stuff... that's just for CI

 #### Docker FAQ
 ##### Why does it take so long to run?
 If it is your first time running it, Docker will be creating the environment in order to compile the